Become a Claude Code power user in minutes

 First rule of Claude Code club: respect the context window.
 Once you're approaching 60,000 tokens, it's not time to "push through" - it's time to clear chat and start fresh.
 Think of it like memory management in systems programming.
 You wouldn't let a memory leak run wild in production Rust code, so why let context bloat destroy your AI pair programmer?

-And here's a brutal truth: if you're loading more than 20,000 tokens worth of MCP tools, you're essentially shooting yourself in the foot.
+Here's the brutal truth: if you're loading more than 20,000 tokens worth of MCP tools, you're essentially shooting yourself in the foot.
 That leaves you with a measly 20,000 tokens for actual work before everything falls apart.
 It's like trying to run a modern web app with 512MB of RAM - technically possible, but why would you do that to yourself?

 Custom Markdown Files: Your Secret Weapon